Posted on

 It's a long, slow drive, and the view is impressive.
 You don't really see the telescopes until you are near the summit area, because you are just too close and it's that steep.

 We spent several hours up there.
 There was still snow piled up where it had been plowed.
 It was clear up there, because we were well about the cloud layer, especially the clouds coming from the east that covered Hilo.
 There was little wind.
 Haleakela on Maui was a huge mass below us to the west.
 Most of the time, we had the area to ourselves.
-There were a few vehicles parked at the observatories, and a few people there going about there business.
+There were a few vehicles parked at the observatories, and a few people there going about their business.
 Several times people drove up, snapped a selfie or two, then headed back down.
 In one case I don't think they even bothered to get out of the truck.

 View from Mauna Kea Summit, 2022 Dec 01